jkkummerfeld/slate/README.md

 - Terminal based, so it works in constrained environments (e.g. only allowed ssh access to a machine)
 - Not difficult to configure and modify

+Note - this repository is **not** for the "Segment and Link-based Annotation Tool, Enhanced", which can be found [here](https://bitbucket.org/dainkaplan/slate/wiki/Home) and was first presented at [LREC 2010](http://www.lrec-conf.org/proceedings/lrec2010/pdf/129_Paper.pdf).
+See 'Citing' below for additional notes on that work.

 ## Installation

 Two options: